ivoras/w2b/README.md

 These databases may be imported into the [Daisy](https://github.com/ivoras/daisy) blockchain, or used in any other suitable way.

+The input files may be either decompressed XML files, or original bzip2-compressed XML files.

+## Storage requirements

+As a reference, the "Simple English" Wikipedia dump file is 16 GB in size, and it results in a SQLite database which is nearly 600 GB.

+## Licensing

 This code is released under the MIT license.